Scientific Program

 Bring the anonymous story of your most difficult patient from the previous week, and let's talk confidentially about the reality of it.
 Globally, health systems are facing the challenge of balancing growing costs with the well-being of patients and healthcare professionals alike.
 Who is the victim?
 Who is alleviating the pain and suffering of whom?
 Who is paying?
 Join an executive coaching conversation to change perspective in a rapidly changing world.
 "Who's Afraid of the Difficult Patient?" is a paraphrase of "Who's Afraid of Virginia Woolf?", an absurd tragicomedy about the need to give up certain illusions and pretenses to find a better way forward.
 The future of medicine begins today; we all contribute, and each of us has choices to make.
 Which will be yours?

-Speakers: Iulia Deac
+Facilitator: Iulia Deac

 Lunch